I. What are Cookies?

 For more information about how you can exercise your rights with regard to cookies, please select your browser or device from the list below and follow the instructions:

 - Browsers: Internet Explorer | Chrome | Safari | Firefox | Opera

 - Mobile Devices: Android | Safari | Windows Phone | Blackberry

 VI.
 How Can I Prevent Cookies or Other Tracking Technologies and Uses of My Information?

-You can view and manage the cookies we set on this website at any time.
+You can view and manage the cookies we set on this website via our consent manager here.
 You will continue to be served with advertisements; however, they will not be tailored to your web preferences, usage patterns and professional interests.
 If you do not want to receive cookies, you can also change your browser settings on your computer or other device.
 If you use our websites and services without changing your browser settings, then we will assume that you have agreed to receive all cookies on our websites.

 - Online Behavioral Advertising: You can prevent online behavioral advertising by modifying your browser settings.
 The “Your Online Choices” page provided by the Internet Advertising Bureau(IAB), provides an easy way to opt out of behavioral advertising from each (or all) of the networks represented by the IAB.

 VII.
 Helpful Resources

 Additional information about cookies can be found on the following websites:

 - Microsoft Cookies Guide